Xzx13/INFSCI_1500_final-project/README.md

 - Payment processing is basic - no actual payment gateway
 - No late fee calculation in the web interface

-These could be added in future versions but we ran out of time 😅
+These could be added but we ran out of time 😅

 ---